rehpires/Risk-analyst-case/README.md

 # Risk-analyst-case
 Risk Analyst case for a former job application

-Please reffer to the "Solution description.md"
+Please refer to the "Solution description.md"